-The Israel Summer Law Institute is open to all students who have completed their first-year courses and are in good academic standing at an ABA-accredited law school.
+The Haifa Summer Law Institute is open to all students who have completed their first-year courses and are in good academic standing at an ABA-accredited law school, as well as to practicing attorneys for Continuing Legal Education credit.
 Space permitting, students with other backgrounds and qualifications are also eligible for acceptance.

-Participants who attend a law school other than the University of Baltimore School of Law or Touro Law Center must submit a letter from their law school verifying that they meet the above requirements.
-The acceptance of credit for courses taken at the Israel Summer Law Institute is subject to the approval of each student's home school.
-The University of Baltimore School of Law and Touro Law Center are fully accredited by the American Bar Association and are members of the Association of American Law Schools.
+Participants who attend a law school other than the University of Baltimore School of Law must submit a letter from their law school verifying that they meet the above requirements.
+The acceptance of credit for courses taken at the Haifa Summer Law Institute is subject to the approval of each student's home school.
+The University of Baltimore School of Law is fully accredited by the American Bar Association and a member of the Association of American Law Schools.

 Qualified students will be accepted into the program in the order in which they apply.
-The University of Baltimore School of Law and Touro Law Center reserves the right to limit the number of students accepted.
+The University of Baltimore School of Law reserves the right to limit the number of students accepted.

 The sponsoring universities reserve the right to make changes in or to cancel the program for unforeseen or extraordinary circumstances.
 If the program is canceled, all fees and tuition payments will be refunded in full.